nWODT-Cobalt/uxa/Library/Taxonomy for Component States/Taxonomy for Component States.md

 - States are organized into state categories
 - Each state name is unique
-- Within a category, states are sorted by frequency of use; the first one being the default value
+- The first state in a category is the default one

 ## Taxonomy